mmlb/clean-commits/README.md

 # clean-commits

-A GitHub Action to keep commit history clear or WIP and fixup! commits
+A GitHub Action to keep commit history clear of WIP, fixup! and similar dirty words.
+See [source](./check-for-dirty.sh) for list of recognized dirty words.